software-mansion/live-debugger/README.md

 end
 ```

-After you start your application LiveDebugger will be running at a separate port you've provided e.g. `http://localhost:4007`.
+After you start your application LiveDebugger will be running at a default port `http://localhost:4007`.

 ## Browser features